Grande-Île Wildlife Refuge

 The Grande-île Wildlife Refuge is a protected area of Quebec located in Saint-Ignace-de-Loyola in the D'Autray Regional County Municipality and one of the province's 11 wildlife refuges.
 This site on Great Island protects one of the largest Heron of North America.
+In French, it is called Refuge faunique de la Grande-Île.
+It is about 50 hectares.